-If you add an image, you must add appropriate alternative text.
+If you add an image, you must include appropriate alternative text.
 This is both for people with visual impairment and for when the image fails to load.

-- ‘red items are required’ is not enough when you don’t have colours applied, can’t see the colours or can’t distinguish them due to colour blindness
+- ‘red items are required’ isn’t enough when you don’t have colours applied, can’t see the colours or can’t distinguish them due to colour blindness

-- interactive elements that need a mouse can’t be used by someone who only uses a keyboard or a touch-only device like a smartphone or tablet
+Interactive elements need to work not only with a mouse, but also a keyboard or touch-only device like a smartphone or tablet.

 There are many situations when extra layers can fail to load or are filtered.
 This can happen due to: